mbreit/pg_jobs/README.md

 PgJobs.logger.level = :debug
 ```

-It will use `Rails.logger` by default.
+It will use `ActiveJob::Base.logger` by default.

 Note: This does not change the logging behaviour of your jobs,
 only the log statements of pg_jobs itself.